"The mind is everything. What we think we become." [Buddha]

 In other words, unpleasant thoughts are usually our fear that we'll let ourselves down (fail), let others down (and possibly "hurt them"), or be scorned for not fitting current societal norms and expectations.

-Recent research has indicated that instead of being "soft-wired" (genetically structured)11 to be competitive12 we're actually soft-wired to belong - to feel we're a valued and loved member of a relationship, a family, group or community.
+Recent research has indicated that instead of being "soft-wired" (genetically structured)12 to be competitive13 we're actually soft-wired to belong — to feel we're a valued and loved member of a relationship, a family, group or community.

 So the first step to "stop" unpleasant thoughts is to talk to those who you think you're disappointing or you will let down.
 Generally they'll ease your fears, and so that fear disappears.
 Or talk to a confidant who'll remain non-judgemental, and by doing so, ease you back into feeling that you belong.